 Our board of directors has undertaken a review of its composition, the composition of its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his background, employment, and affiliations, including family relationships, our board of directors has determined that Jeffrey L. Edwards, Jeffrey W. Henderson, Thomas F. Kearns Jr., Kalevi Kurkijärvi, Gerald Lema, Rory B. Riggs, Roberto Pedro Rosenkranz, Jorma Routti, James A. Schoeneck, and Toshinari Tamura, currently representing a majority of our directors, do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing requirements of The NASDAQ Stock Market.
+Based upon information requested from and provided by each director concerning his or her background, employment, and affiliations, including family relationships, our board of directors has determined that Suzanne Blaug, Jeffrey L. Edwards, Jeffrey W. Henderson, Maykin Ho, Ph.D., Thomas F. Kearns Jr., Kalevi Kurkijärvi, Ph.D., Gerald Lema, Rory B. Riggs, Roberto Pedro Rosenkranz, Ph.D., M.B.A., James A. Schoeneck, and Toshinari Tamura, Ph.D., currently representing a majority of our directors, do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing requirements of NASDAQ.
 Our board of directors also determined that Messrs.
-Edwards and Schoeneck and Dr. Kurkijärvi, who comprise our audit committee, Messrs.
-Kearns, Riggs, and Schoeneck and Dr. Routti, who comprise our compensation committee, and Messrs.
-Henderson, Kearns, and Riggs and Drs.
-Rosenkranz and Tamura, who comprise our nominating and corporate governance committee, satisfy the independence standards for those committees established by applicable rules and regulations of the SEC and the listing requirements of The NASDAQ Stock Market.
+Edwards and Lema and Dr. Ho, who comprise our audit committee, Mr. Kearns, Ms. Blaug, Mr. Lema, and Mr. Riggs, who comprise our compensation committee, and Mr. Henderson, Ms. Blaug, and Mr. Riggs and Dr. Rosenkranz, who comprise our nominating and corporate governance committee, satisfy the independence standards for those committees established by applicable rules and regulations of the SEC and the listing requirements of NASDAQ.
 In making this determination, our board of directors considered the current and prior relationships that each non-employee director has with our Company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.

-Thomas B. Neff, our Chairman and the Company's Chief Executive Officer, is not an independent director by virtue of his employment with the Company.
+Enrique Conterno, the Company's Chief Executive Officer, is not an independent director by virtue of his employment with the Company.